Remod-org/NextGenPVE/README.md

     - `/pveenable` - Toggles the enabled status of the plugin
     - `/pvelog` - Toggles the creation of a log file to monitor ruleset evaluation
+    - `/pvedebug` - Toggles the logging of attacker/target and some other minor information to rcon and oxide logs.
+This is saved in the config.
     - `/pverule` - Starts the GUI for editing, creating, and deleting rulesets

 #### Sub-commands for /pverule